If submitting a service request after hours or on the weekend, please note it is best to call.

 Get the heat pump specialist in your area

-Geothermal heating and cooling systems use the stable temperature below the earth’s surface to provide efficient, year-round comfort for homes.
-Just a few feet underground, temperatures remain relatively constant regardless of outdoor weather conditions.
-This stable energy source allows geothermal HVAC systems to operate more consistently than traditional air-source heating and cooling equipment.
+Geothermal heating and cooling systems use the stable temperature beneath the earth’s surface to keep homes comfortable all year.
+Just a few feet underground, temperatures stay relatively constant no matter what the weather is doing outside.
+This makes geothermal HVAC systems more consistent than traditional heating and cooling equipment.

-Many homeowners searching for geothermal hvac near me or what is geothermal heating and cooling are looking for an alternative to conventional HVAC systems that rely on fluctuating outdoor air temperatures.
-Geothermal heating and cooling systems transfer heat between the home and the ground, making them suitable for both heating and air conditioning.
+Many homeowners searching for geothermal hvac near me or what is geothermal heating and cooling want an alternative to standard HVAC systems that depend on outdoor air temperatures.
+Geothermal systems transfer heat between the home and the ground.
+This makes them effective for both heating and air conditioning.

 How Geothermal Heating and Cooling Systems Work

-Geothermal heating and cooling systems rely on a ground loop system buried beneath the property.
-This loop circulates water or a water-based solution that absorbs and transfers heat between the earth and the geothermal heat pump located inside the home.
+Geothermal systems use a ground loop buried beneath your property.
+This loop circulates water or a water-based solution that moves heat between the earth and the heat pump inside your home.

-The geothermal heat pump does not generate heat through combustion or rely on outdoor air temperature.
-Instead, it moves heat using electricity and heat-exchange technology.
-This process allows one system to provide geothermal heating, geothermal cooling, and in some configurations, domestic hot water.
+The geothermal heat pump does not burn fuel or rely on outdoor air.
+It moves heat using electricity and heat-exchange technology.
+One system can handle geothermal heating, geothermal cooling, and in some setups, domestic hot water as well.

 geothermal heating and cooling system